at062084/COVID-19-Austria/README.md

 - 'number of days until times ten cases': This is the main unit for speed of spread of COVID-19 used for all estimates

 ## News and Enhancements
+- 2020-04-13: Update readme and plots
+- 2020-04-12: New repo with dockerized version of scraper. runs on kubernetes. writes dumps to COS.
+Test mode.
 - 2020-04-04: Confirmed reported as 11781 for 09:30, an obvious data error.
 Corrected manually to an estimated 11550
 - 2020-04-02: orf.at documents in detail the process of data publication by Sozialminiterium.
 All observation correct and experienced here during maintainance work on the scrapers. https://orf.at/corona/stories/daten-faq/
 - 2020-04-01: Add 'Tested' to plot